Automated description from the Alliance of Genome Resources (Release 3.2)

 Exhibits muramyl dipeptide binding activity.
-Involved in several processes, including negative regulation of cytokine production; positive regulation of cellular metabolic process; and positive regulation of cytokine production.
-Predicted to colocalize with the cytoplasm.
+Involved in several processes, including positive regulation of cellular metabolic process; regulation of cytokine production; and response to bacterium.
+Predicted to localize to several cellular components, including anchored component of plasma membrane; basolateral plasma membrane; and phagocytic vesicle.
 Used to study inflammatory bowel disease 1.
-Human ortholog(s) of this gene implicated in several diseases, including Behcet's disease; Blau syndrome; autoimmune hypersensitivity disease (multiple); intestinal disease (multiple); and lung disease (multiple).
+Human ortholog(s) of this gene implicated in several diseases, including Blau syndrome; autoimmune disease (multiple); gastrointestinal carcinoma; intestinal disease (multiple); and lung disease (multiple).
 Orthologous to human NOD2 (nucleotide binding oligomerization domain containing 2).